 - 44.1 Boards of Examiners must publish in advance the factors that will be taken into account for borderline progression, award, or classification decisions, which can include: - (a) cases in which a student has performed better in courses at a higher level; - (b) cases where the amount of credited assessed work to be used for classification or award decisions is less than the norm (e.g., where credits have been awarded for progression purposes only in recognition of special circumstances); and - (c) individual student profiles of performance. - 44.2 Boards of Examiners cannot selectively use any additional assessment to reach assessment decisions for specific students.
-See taught assessment regulation 19. - 44.3 Examples of borderlines for progression decisions include: - (a) where a student has a final mark of 38% or 39% for a course in first year that they need to pass to progress to second year; - (b) where a student is within two percentage points of a requirement for progression into honours or postgraduate dissertation, for example where the Degree Programme Table specifies the attainment of 50% as an average across a number of courses, the progression borderline is 48.00% to 49.99%; and - (c) for the award of credit on aggregate, where a student has an average of 38.00% to 39.99% over their 120 credits. - 44.4 Boards of Examiners may award a pass for a course where a student has a borderline fail mark (i.e.38% to 39%) and has had a request for consideration of special circumstances approved (see the Special Circumstances Policy: www.ed.ac.uk/files/atoms/files/special\circumstances.pdf).
+See taught assessment regulation 19. - 44.3 Examples of borderlines for progression decisions include: - (a) where a student has a final mark of 38% or 39% for a course in first year that they need to pass to progress to second year; - (b) where a student is within two percentage points of a requirement for progression into honours or postgraduate dissertation, for example where the Degree Programme Table specifies the attainment of 50% as an average across a number of courses, the progression borderline is 48.00% to 49.99%; - (c) where a student being considered for progression on a postgraduate taught programme has achieved an average of 50% or more across 120 credits of taught courses, and a mark of 50% or more in 60 or 70 credits, with a further course or courses carrying a mark of 48 or 49%; and - (d) for the award of credit on aggregate, where a student has an average of 38.00% to 39.99% over their 120 credits. - 44.4 Boards of Examiners may award a pass for a course where a student has a borderline fail mark (i.e.38% to 39%) and has had a request for consideration of special circumstances approved (see the Special Circumstances Policy: www.ed.ac.uk/files/atoms/files/special\circumstances.pdf).